gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 layer can "trust but verify" that there is no task switching, checking each time it yields that it does indeed come back on the same thread.)
-If tasks can move from thread to thread, then libfabric message ordering Can only affect the operations done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.
+If tasks can move from thread to thread, then libfabric message ordering can only affect the operations done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.

 #### Store Operations May "Dangle"